WICG/aom/explainer.md

 - `scrollPageUp`
 - `scrollPageDown`

-These will be triggered via assistive technology events, along with the synthesised keyboard events listed in the above table, and also synthesised when the keyboard events listed above occur in the context of a valid target for the corresponding assistive technology event.
+These could have been be triggered via assistive technology events, along with the synthesised keyboard events listed in the above table, and also synthesised when the keyboard events listed above occur in the context of a valid target for the corresponding assistive technology event.